risk-first/website/estimating/Fill-The-Bucket.md

 ## Big-O

-Although software development tasks don't often fit into the Fill-The-Bucket domain, lots of things in _data processing_ do.
-When talking about _algorithms_, we say fence-panel painting is **O(_n_)**.
+Although software development tasks don't often fit into the [Fill-The-Bucket](/estimating/Fill-The-Bucket.md) domain, lots of things in _data processing_ do.
+When talking about _algorithms_, we say fence-panel painting is $$O(n)$$.
 That is, the number of operations taken to complete the job is a linear function _**n**_, the number of fence panels.

-The same is true for lots of other algorithms - scanning a linked-list, walking a tree, these are often **O(_n_)**.
+The same is true for lots of other algorithms - scanning a linked-list, walking a tree, these are often $$O(n)$$.

 There are plenty of algorithms too which have other efficiencies.
 Let's say you use this algorithm to look up a word in a dictionary.

 1. Establish upper and lower bounds of the search space (i.e. first and last entry of the dictionary)
 2. Find a word about half-way between the two.
 Is the word you're looking for _before_ or _after_ this word, or exactly this word?
 If the latter, you're done, otherwise, revise either the upper or lower bound to this word and repeat.

 This is the [binary chop algorithm](https://en.wikipedia.org/wiki/Binary_search_algorithm), in which the number of remaining search-space _halves_ each time you go round step 2.
 Therefore, doubling the length of the dictionary only increases the number of operations by 1.
-So this algorithm takes **O(lg2 _n_)** time.
+So this algorithm takes $$O(log_2  n)$$ time.

-So Fill-The-Bucket is _still_ an appropriate way of estimating for these algorithms.
+So [Fill-The-Bucket](/estimating/Fill-The-Bucket.md) is _still_ an appropriate way of estimating for these algorithms.
 If you can figure out how long it takes to do steps 1 & 2, and how many times it'll have to do them, you can make a good estimate of the total time.

-## Estimating With Risk
+## Estimating Risk

-Let's say we have a problem in the Fill-The-Bucket domain.
-How can we use this with respect to risk?
+Let's say we have a problem in the [Fill-The-Bucket](/estimating/Fill-The-Bucket.md) domain.
+How can we use this to estimate risk?

 Let's set up a simple scenario, which we've agreed by contract with a client: